lifecheq/loadtesting-utwig-terraform/README.md

 ### FIXME

 This config relies on a Heroku slug being available.
+You'll need to either build a slug separately, or fix this config to build your code using another method.

-You'll need to fix that to get it running.
-That slug includes an uberjar, as well as the following buildpacks:
+The slug we deployed included an uberjar, as well as the following buildpacks:

 - heroku/jvm
 - https://github.com/Dynatrace/heroku-buildpack-dynatrace.git#v1.2